Victoria University, Toronto

-Victoria is situated in the northeastern part of the University of Toronto campus, adjacent to the University of St. Michael's College and Queen's Park.
+Victoria is situated in the northeastern part of the St. George campus, adjacent to the University of St. Michael's College and Queen's Park.
 Among its residential halls is Annesley Hall, a National Historic Site of Canada.
 A major centre for Renaissance and Reformation studies, the university is home to international scholarly projects and holdings devoted to pre-Puritan English drama and the works of Desiderius Erasmus.